 He stepped back to AutoGP in 2010, duly winning the title before doing the same in GP2 Asia.
 Then, facing a very strong field in the 2011 GP2 Series he reached the podium ten times including five visits to the top step.
-There were some shaky moments on his return to the top flight, but he still took three F1 podiums in 2012.

 Grosjean holds dual French/Swiss nationality but competes under a French racing licence.
 He made his Race Of Champions debut in 2011 for Team France in partnership with Sébastien Ogier, reaching the semi-final.

-The French pair went one step further in 2012 before Grosjean had his day of days.
+The French pair went one step further at Bangkok in 2012 before Grosjean had his day of days.
 In the individual Race Of Champions he beat Sebastian Vettel and Michael Schumacher in quick succession, then defeated Tom Kristensen in the Grand Final to become Champion of Champions.

 - 2011 GP2 Series and GP2 Asia Champion